Corson County, South Dakota

 Corson County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 3,902.
 Its county seat is McIntosh.
 The county was named for Dighton Corson, a native of Maine, who came to the Black Hills in 1876, and in 1877 began practicing law at Deadwood.

-The county is encompassed within the Standing Rock Indian Reservation, which extends into North Dakota.
+The county is encompassed within the Standing Rock Sioux Reservation, which extends into North Dakota.
 The Lakota people reside primarily in the South Dakota part of the reservation; the Yanktonai and Dakota live in that part in North Dakota.
 The Grand River, a tributary of the Missouri River, runs through the reservation.